Cumulative Patches and Atomic Replace

 Observing the func_stack

-The sysfs hierarchy exposes the state of each patched function, including its position in the func_stack relative to other patches:
+The sysfs hierarchy exposes the state of each patched object, and lists each

-# Check if a specific function is patched
+# Check if the vmlinux object (core kernel) is patched by mypatch

 # old_addr is NOT exposed via sysfs